webduvet/firebase-mapper/README.md

 but it can contain denormalized parts from primary object, or other informative objects like counters.
 Reference object can't be refered again by another reference.

+#####Init part
+ModelFactory needs to be instantiated with valid db reference like

+	var mf = new ModelFactory( new Firebase('url') );

+ModelFactory assumes the reference refers to root of the database and all other objects declared are in the root level

+	var myItem = mf.create("status", ['value', 'active' ]);
+	myItem.write();
+	myItem.on('written', function(){ //do something });
+	myItem = 'pushed';
+	myItem.write();

+also consider:

+	muItem
+		.set('pushed') 	//sets on model
+		.write(); 			//writes to db

+creates simple object called 'status' containing value 'active', writes it into db and listens when it is written.
+note: firebase attempts to write it again should the connection fail.

 ##### update
 set the flag to live and all assignments like `object.item = value` will be propagated to firebase, and the event `update` will be triggered the same will apply otjer way around. if the prop is set with flag `live` the update on firebase will trigger the update inside the object